tqsintegration/Advanced-Analytics-Engine-for-AF/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
-See deployment for notes on how to deploy Advanced-Calculation-Engine-for-AF within PI System Explorer.
+See deployment for notes on how to deploy Advanced-Analytics-Engine-for-AF within PI System Explorer.

 ### Prerequisites

 * PI AF Client 2015 R2.
 Installation instructions can be found [here](https://livelibrary.osisoft.com).
 * .NET Framework 4.5.2
+Note: The LegacyBatch class also requires an Installation of the latest PI-SDK library.

 ### Installing